getpelican/pelican/docs/index.rst

 Source code
 ===========

-You can access the source code via git at http://github.com/getpelican/pelican/
+You can access the source code at: http://github.com/getpelican/pelican/

 Feedback / Contact us
 =====================

-If you want to see new features in Pelican, don't hesitate to tell me, to clone the repository, etc. That's open source, dude!
+If you want to see new features in Pelican, don't hesitate to chime in, clone the repository, etc. That's open source, dude!

-Contact me at "alexis at notmyidea dot org" for any request/feedback!
-You can also join the team at `#pelican on irc.freenode.org
+Send a message to "alexis at notmyidea dot org" with any requests/feedback!
+You can also join the team at
-<irc://irc.freenode.net/pelican>`_
-(or if you don't have any IRC client, use `the webchat
+`#pelican on Freenode <irc://irc.freenode.net/pelican>`_ (or if you don't have a IRC client handy, use `the webchat
 <http://webchat.freenode.net/?channels=pelican&uio=d4>`_)
 for quick feedback.